canopy-js/canopy-js/README.md

 Topics are standalone "conversation-starters" which can be displayed as the root paragraph of a page, whereas subtopics are paragraphs that are part of a larger topic and should only be displayed after a certain path of prior paragraphs that are necessary for context.

 Every topic in a Canopy project gets its own file with a `.expl` extension in the `topics` directory.
-The name of the file and the directory structure within the `topics` folder do not affect site behavior, but it is conventional to put all topic files in "category" subdirectories of the `topics` directory.
+The name of the file and the directory structure within the `topics` folder do not affect site behavior, but it is conventional to put all topic files into one or more levels of "category" subdirectories within the `topics` directory.

 A topic file is composed of a series of "paragraph nodes" and notes.